zs-barnes/sicp-exercises/chapter1.md

 1017
 1019 *** 0.
 ```

-Here is the output for the three smallest primes larger than 1,000,000:
+Output for the three smallest primes larger than 1,000,000:
 ```
 (search-for-primes 1000000 1000100)
 1000000